-A change in your status that causes you to lose eligibility for Medical, Dental, Vision and Health Care Flexible Spending Account coverages and would qualify you to be eligible for COBRA Continuation of Coverage.
+A change in your status that causes you to lose eligibility for Medical, Dental, Vision and Health Care Flexible Spending Account coverages (these are for active employees and their dependents)-or for Retiree Medical Benefits (for retirees and their dependents) and would qualify you to be eligible for COBRA Continuation of Coverage.
 Qualifying events are defined by COBRA.
-For examples, see "Continuation of Coverage - COBRA Continuation" in the Additional Health Benefit Rules section.
+For examples, see "Continuation of Coverage" in the Additional Health Benefit Rules section of your Employee Benefits Guide or Retiree Benefits Guide.